 In the event that you cannot (or choose not to) meet your volunteer obligations, you can pay $40/semester.

-Yes!
 Lunch is a great time for students to develop friendships.
 Students who will stay on campus for lunch must provide their own lunch.
 Please indicate that your child will stay on campus for lunch when registering so we can plan accordingly.
-We have two dining rooms available.
-Students in grades K4-6 will eat in Room 301; students in grades 6-12 will eat in Room 301.
 Students are expected to stay in the lunchroom during lunchtime and clean up their trash when they are done.

 Compass may cancel classes due to severe weather.
-We monitor the Clarke County and Jackson County School systems, and we will typically cancel classes when their schools are closed.
+We monitor the Clarke County School system, and we will typically cancel classes when their schools are closed.

 We have a make-up day scheduled during the Spring semester.
 In the event that classes are cancelled earlier in the year, we will use the make-up day.
 If needed, we will add extra Monday or Wednesday class days to the end of the Compass calendar in order to make up for missed classes.